JefeDryden/mlse_case_study/README.md

 4. I considered separating the various categories of supplmental functions into separate files.
 I decided that due to the small size of the overall file, it would only make reading the function more difficult.

 The code itself uses the handler -> mlse_trending.handler To run the code on your local device, make sure to set up the appropriate local variables for the PostgreSQL server and Twitter API credentials.
-Also
+Also will have to adjust the handler function so that it runs locally.